codacy/docs/docs/repositories/files.md

 ![File filters](images/file-filters.png)

 You can open each issue to get more information on it.
-For more information about Issues, please check the [Issues view](issues-view.md) page.
+For more information about Issues, please check the [Issues page](issues.md).

 The coverage tab shows you which lines are covered by tests and which aren't.